Sudden unintended acceleration: Causes

 Analyses conducted in the mid to late 1990s on Jeep Cherokee and Grand Cherokee vehicles concluded that hundreds of reported sudden accelerations in these vehicles were likely caused by an undesired current leakage pathway that resulted in actuation of the cruise control servo.
 When this occurred, typically at shift engage (moving the shift lever from park to reverse), the engine throttle would move to the wide open position.
 While the brakes were operational, operator response was often not quick enough to prevent an accident.
-Most of these events occurred in close confines in which rapid operator response would be necessary to prevent striking a person, fixed object or another vehicle.
-Many of these events occurred at car washes, and the Jeep Grand Cherokee continues to experience sudden acceleration at car washes across the country.
+Most of these events occurred in close confines in which rapid operator response would be necessary to prevent striking a person, fixed object, or another vehicle.
+Many of these events occurred at car washes, and the Jeep Grand Cherokee continues to experience sudden acceleration at car washes across the United States.
 A statistical analysis of SAIs in 1991 through 1995 Jeeps revealed that the root cause of these incidents could not be human error, as had been historically posited by NHTSA and auto manufacturers.

 Physical analysis conducted on Toyota's electronic engine control system including accelerator pedal position sensors (APPSs) in 2011 showed the presence of a significant number of tin whiskers.
 Tin whiskers are elongated or needle-like structures of pure tin that grow from pure tin and tin alloy surfaces.
 Toyota's APPS were found to use tin finishes.
 These tin finishes can produce conductive tin whiskers capable of creating unintended electrical failures such as short circuits.
 The use of tin finish in Toyota's APPS is therefore a cause for concern.
 Similarly in 2013, materials used in an automotive engine control unit (ECU) from a 2008 Toyota Tundra truck were analyzed.
 It was found that pure tin with a nickel underlayer was used as the connector finish in the unit, and analysis revealed tin whiskers on the connector surface.
 Further testing under a standard temperature-humidity cycling showed tin whisker growth, raising additional reliability and safety concerns.
 These studies show that poor design choices, such as the use of tin finishes, result in unintended failures.

-Replication of SUA in laboratory conditions
+Laboratory replication

 Sudden uncommanded opening of engine throttle in certain models of modern, ECU-controlled automobiles have been replicated multiple times in laboratory settings.
 A negative surge of voltage (down to 7V) can cause rebooting of the ECU, resulting in the output APS (accelerator position) and TPS (throttle position) reaching 100% while the physical accelerator is still consistently held at 37%.
 In the study cited, a laparoscopic camera positioned inside the engine confirmed that 100% TPS corresponded with the physical full-opening of the throttle.
 A review of the logs did not show any abnormalities.
 A road test with the same conditions resulted in a sudden uncommanded acceleration 4 hours into the study.